Nutrition for Educators and Other Busy Professionals

 your hands and legs in the air, flexed and watched them intently the second

 the doctor laid you down.
-You always were an intent person.
+You always were an intent human.
 Your innate,

 remarkable concentration and focus amazes me to this day!
 And, yes, while you shined in